eriky/ESClient/README.rst

 -------------
 * Removed option to choose between JSON or hierachy of Python objects.
 It would have created too much hassle.
-* Added API methods: mget, open+close index, aliases
+* Added API methods: mget, open+close index, create_alias, delete_alias
 * small fixes here and there

 0.1.1